BjarneHerland/glance/README-oolsen.md

 loading the selection from the dropdown.
 It is provided as an example and POC.

-Development
+Develo and Run
 ==============
+Refer to instructions in the original [Glance][] repository for build-options and hints about how to run the application.

-When building you need to set crypto-engine by tweaking options for node like this
+I have found that when building on e.g. an EC2-host you need to set crypto-engine by tweaking options for node like this

 `NODE_OPTIONS='--openssl-legacy-provider' npm run dev`